 Agreement with NAM on security for subsidence damage

-This provides certainty about compensation for subsidence damage caused by gas extraction.
-The security provision means that if NAM has to pay compensation on the basis of the 1983 Groningen-NAM agreement, the parties have a guarantee that NAM will be able to meet this obligation.
-This concerns damage to hydraulic infrastructure such as dykes, bridges, and pumping stations.
+This provides certainty regarding compensation for damage caused by ground subsidence resulting from gas extraction.
+The security arrangement ensures that, should NAM be required to pay compensation under the 1983 Groningen-NAM Agreement, the parties have the assurance that NAM will be able to meet this obligation.
+This pertains to damage to hydraulic infrastructure such as dykes, bridges, and pumping stations.

-The 1983 agreement specifies a number of occasions on which the parties may demand financial security from NAM.
-The termination of gas extraction from the Groningen field is one such occasion.
-Now that it appears that gas extraction from the Groningen field is to be terminated, the parties have decided to demand financial security from NAM.
-The financial security is laid down in an amicable settlement and a bank guarantee.
-The amount of the bank guarantee will decrease with each compensation payment made in the future after assessment by the subsidence committee.
+The 1983 agreement specifies a number of circumstances under which the parties may require financial security from NAM.
+The cessation of gas production from the Groningen field is one such circumstance.
+Now that it appears that gas production from the Groningen field is set to be discontinued, the parties have decided to require financial security from NAM.
+The financial security is established through a settlement agreement and a bank guarantee.
+The amount of the bank guarantee will decrease with each compensation payment made in the future following an assessment by the subsidence committee.

 Damage caused by earthquakes

-In addition to the efforts of the province, both water boards, and GSP to compensate for subsidence damage, the province, together with the municipalities and water boards, remains committed to compensating for all costs related to damage, reinforcement, and health caused by earthquakes.
-They demand that the national government compensate for all costs related to damage, reinforcement, and health, whatever the cost.
-The province, municipalities, and water boards are supported in this by the report of the parliamentary inquiry 'Groningers boven gas' (Groningers above gas).
+In addition to the efforts of the provincial executive, both water authorities, and GSP to compensate for subsidence damage, the provincial executive, together with local councils and water authorities, remains committed to compensating all costs related to damage, reinforcement, and health caused by earthquakes.
+They demand that the national government compensates all costs related to damage, reinforcement, and health, whatever the cost.
+The provincial executive, local councils, and water authorites are supported in this by the report of the parliamentary inquiry 'Groningers boven gas' (Groningers above gas).